top of page

 True spirituality is not about control—it is about freedom, peace, and connection.
 It is also about personal accountability.

-We are the inheritors of their flame.
+We are the inheritors of their wisdom and life force, their sacred 'flame'.

 And now, we must carry it forward.